xavierbrt/xavierbrt.github.io/_posts/2020-01-27-flu-prediction.markdown

 We note that **the number of flu cases is mainly cyclical every year** (first peak: 350 days). <br />
 We also note **a cycle every week** (second peak: 7 days).
-The frequency of the week may be explained by the facts that the patients certainly visit the doctor more on Monday than the weekend.<br />
+The frequency of the week may be explained by the facts that the patients certainly visit the doctor more on certain days of the week than others (on Monday rather than weekends for instance).<br />

 ## Remove a periodic trend